Native Android

 - The locale string should be in the ISO 639-1 format (e.g.,

-By saving the selected locale this way, the REL-ID SDK will dynamically adapt its UI and messages to the userās language preference, enabling full internationalization support.
+By saving the selected locale this way, the Ditto ID SDK will dynamically adapt its UI and messages to the userās language preference, enabling full internationalization support.